Leading Top Teams: 3 Strategies for High-Performance Leadership

 Leading Top Teams Is Not For Everyone

-Success in today’s organizations increasingly hinges on the ability to guide high-stakes, high-performing teams.
-When a group of talented people commits to moving in the same direction, the impact can be transformative.
+Success in today’s organizations increasingly depends on the ability to lead high-stakes, high-performing teams.
+When talented people align around a shared purpose and move in the same direction, the impact can be transformative — accelerating:

-Vince Lombardi captured the essence of this dynamic with uncommon clarity: effective teams emerge from “individual commitment to a group effort — that is what makes a team work, a company work, a society work, a civilization work.”
+Vince Lombardi captured the essence of this dynamic with unusual precision: “Individual commitment to a group effort — that is what makes a team work, a company work, a society work, a civilization work.”

 2. The Right Focus